OPEnSLab-OSU/Loom/Arduino_and_Loom_Setup/README.md

 - Select all of the zip folders
 - Right-click and use 7zip or equivalent to extract the folders
 - Once all of the zip files have been extracted as folders, drag them all to the folder: `Documents/Arduino/libraries `

+### Other Libraries

+Install other libraries with the Arduino IDE, as described [here](https://www.arduino.cc/en/guide/libraries)

 ### **Optional Configuration**